ethxnwzng/CMSI3801/exercises/hw4.md

 9) List all the things that a Java record automatically generates.

-in java a record is a special class meant to be a concise, immutable data carrier. when you declare a record java comiler automatically generates private final fields for each component declared in the record, a cononical constructor that takes all components as parameters and assigns them to fields, public accessor methods for each component, named exactly as the component, an equals method that compares reocrds by value, a hashcode method consistent with the equals method and a toString method that returns a string including the record name and all component names and values
+In java a record is a special class meant to be a concise, immutable data carrier.
+When you declare a record the java compiler automatically generates
+a) Private final fields for each component declared in the record,
+b) A cononical constructor that takes all components as parameters and assigns them to fields
+c) A public accessor methods for each component, named exactly as the component
+d) An equals method that compares records by value
+e) A hashcode method consistent with the equals method
+f) And a toString method that returns a string including the record name and all component names  and values

 10) Java does not (yet?) have companion objects like Kotlin.
 What do Java programmers have to use instead?

-static methods and fields are used in java instead of companion objects.
+In java instead of using companion objects we would use static methods and fields. java has kept it this way for sometime now because its simpler and works fine as a work around when companion objects are needed.